Institute for Periodontics and Implant Dentistry

 Platelet-Rich Plasma (PRP)

 Most everyone has heard about Vampire Facials.
 For people on the hunt for a unique and effective facial treatment, many people have found the tremendous benefits of “Vampire Facials.”
-Technically referred to as a platelet-rich plasms (PRP) facial, this type of treatment got its name based on the blood-based procedure used.
+Technically referred to as a platelet-rich plasma (PRP) facial, this type of treatment got its name based on the blood-based procedure used.

 Plasma is the liquid portion of whole blood.
-It is composed largely of water and proteins, and it provides a substrate for red blood cells, white blood cells and platelets to circulate through the body.
+It is composed largely of water and proteins, and it provides a substrate for red blood cells, white blood cells, and platelets to circulate through the body.
 Platelets, also called thrombocytes, are blood cells that primarily cause blood clots, but they also contain many other necessary growth healing functions.
 Platelets play a KEY role in the body’s natural healing process.

-What is platelet-rich plasma (PRP) and what are PRP injections?
+What is Platelet-Rich Plasma (PRP) and What Are PRP Injections?

-In medicine, especially regenerative medicine, platelet-rich plasma therapy uses injections of a concentration of a patient’s own platelets to accelerate the healing of injured tendons, ligaments, muscles and joints.
+In medicine, especially regenerative medicine, platelet-rich plasma therapy uses injections of a concentration of a patient’s own platelets to accelerate the healing of injured tendons, ligaments, muscles, and joints.
 These techniques use each individual patient’s own healing system to improve musculoskeletal problems.

 PRP is harvested by taking from one to a few tubes of your own blood and running it through a centrifuge in a special process to concentrate the platelets.
 In medicine, PRP has been found to significantly enhance the healing process and shown to improve function and reduce pain.